80+ Free GCSE Maths Predicted Papers: Edexcel, OCR and AQA

 A series of slides designed to be used every day.
 The slides build fluency and confidence in key topics across a week and are an excellent way to ensure students have a secure understanding of the building blocks of maths.

-Diagnostic Questions – sets of topic based multiple choice questions that have been designed to assess each of the key skills required to master the given topic.
-Each question has a correct answer and 3 carefully chosen incorrect answers that are designed to identify and highlight misconceptions.
+Sets of topic based multiple choice questions that have been designed to assess each of the key skills required to master the given topic.
+Each diagnostic question has a correct answer and 3 carefully chosen incorrect answers that are designed to identify and highlight misconceptions.

-That completes the list of our favourite GCSE maths predicted and practice papers.
-If you know any that should be added, please let us know hello@thirdspacelearning.com.
+That completes the list of the best GCSE maths predicted and practice papers.
+If you know any that should be added, please email us [email protected].

-We’ll finish by saying that the use of any predicted or practice papers is only one part of preparing our students for exams and that papers should be used sparingly alongside effective teaching and learning.
-The quality of the time spent on exam questions and exam papers is far more important than the number of papers completed.
-Why not try out some of our suggested ways to use exam papers with your students.
+We’ll finish by saying that the use of any predicted or practice papers is only one part of preparing our students for exams and that papers should be used in a considered way alongside effective teaching and learning.
+The quality of the time spent on GCSE maths questions and exam papers is far more important than the number of papers completed.